anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 ### 3.3.1.
 VIM Core services
 OpenStack is a complex, multi-project framework, so we initially will focus on the core services required to provide Infrastructure-as-a-Service (IaaS) as this is generally all that is required for Cloud Infrastructure/VIM use cases.
 Other components are optional and provide functionality above and beyond Cloud Infrastructure/VIM requirements.

 The architecture consists of the core services shown in the Figure 3-1; Ironic is an optional OpenStack service needed only for bare-metal containers.
-The rest of this document will address the specific CNTT conformant implementation requirements and recommendations for the core services.
+The rest of this document will address the specific Anuket conformant implementation requirements and recommendations for the core services.

 <p align="center"><img src="../figures/RA1-Ch03-Core-Cloud-Infra-Services.png" alt="Core OpenStack Software Services" title="Core OpenStack Software Services" width="100%"/><b>Figure 3-1:</b> OpenStack Core Services</p>